 Like mayors across the country, Lee has been walking a fine line between tolerance and enforcement.
 Lee leads a city steeped in a tradition of peaceful protest, and many of the supervisors support the Occupy S.F. movement.
 Some supervisors even stayed many hours at the encampment when it was rumored the police were going to raid the camp three weeks ago.
 While Oakland has shut its camp down and Berkeley is attempting to do so, San Francisco still is working with protesters to allow a camp to remain -- begging the question of whether San Francisco will become the de facto epicenter of the Bay Area Occupy movement.

 After Lee's meeting with protesters, the mayor told reporters that the city had been patient in working with the demonstrators to improve health and safety conditions at the camp.
-Lee said he expected to see "immediate compliance"
+Lee said he expected to see "immediate compliance" with guidelines distributed by the city, which previously included restricting the encampment to 100 tents -- half the number now in the plaza.

 Lee would not say whether the number of tents in the camp needed to be winnowed down, or what would happen if the number was not reduced.